The story of Elihu Yale as you’ve never heard it before!

 It’s a curious thing, writing historical fiction.
 Definitely an element of karma about it at times and this was no exception, for I almost immediately, and almost by accident, then stumbled on a copy of Elihu Yale’s will, sent to me from the National Archives.
 And a remarkable document it turned out to be.
 This entry, a single line: To My Wicked Wife… And then?
 Nothing.
 No bequest.
 Not even her name.
 Simply a large blank space.

 So who was she?
 And why so wicked?

-A lot of the story is pure fiction but all Catherine’s family background is authentic.
+A lot of the Elihu Yale story is pure fiction but all Catherine’s family background is authentic.

 The novel, my seventh, is now available thanks to a successful crowd funding campaign in which readers were able to pre-order copies.
 That’s nothing new, of course.
 It’s exactly how writers like John Milton and Mark Twain (plus countless other authors between the 17th and 19th Centuries) always worked.
 They had to fund their own books, Paradise Lost and The Adventures of Huckleberry Finn, through ‘subscriptions’, taking pre-orders to cover the publication costs.

 I like to write historical fiction in a particular way.
 To bring some lesser-known but important periods and incidents to a wider public.
 In this case the story of nabob philanthropist Elihu Yale yet a very different story from the one we think we know.
 Yale the Indian slave trader.
-Yale the philanderer.
-Yale the usurer.
+The philanderer.
+The usurer.

-The second novel in the trilogy, Wicked Mistress Yale, The Glorious Return is due for publication in late-autumn 2019, and picks up Catherine’s story with her return to a London turned upside down in 1689, while the third part, Wicked Mistress Yale, The Parting Glass, is scheduled for release in mid-2020.
+The second novel in the trilogy, Wicked Mistress Yale, The Glorious Return is due for publication in late-autumn 2019.
+It picks up Catherine’s story with her return to a London turned upside down in 1689.
+While the third part, Wicked Mistress Yale, The Parting Glass, is scheduled for release in mid-2020.